rongrimes/weewx-tempest-pi/README.md

 I found the wireless connection got faulty after a few days.
 The symptom being that *weewx* would lose data and show temperature (and other readings) as **N/A** with  the daily graphs being dots instead of continuous lines.

-Cure: I turned off wireless and used ethernet-to-usb.
+**Cure:** I turned off wireless and used ethernet-to-usb.
 The data reception was rock solid from then on.

 ---
 ---

 ## My Scratch area
 This is a "pending notes" area.
 These notes will eventually be added into the main body, or discarded.

 #### TODO
-1. Install Weather Underground, AWEKAS, etc.
+1. Install Tempest, weeWX, AWEKAS, WeatherCloud, WOW site definition.
-2. Edit _templates_
+2. Install _templates_